 This job is sometimes referred to by alternative titles

-Plastics workers operate the machinery that makes and repairs plastic, composite and rubber products.
+Plastics workers operate the machinery that makes, assembles and repairs plastic, composite and rubber products.

-Plastics workers with up to four years' experience usually earn
+Plastics workers with less than four years' experience usually earn

 $16-$18 per hour

-Plastics workers with more than four years' experience usually earn
+Plastics workers with four or more years' experience usually earn

 $18-$23 per hour